Multimodal Wireless Foundation Models: Introduction

 Wireless Foundation Models (WFMs) are an emerging paradigm for Wireless AI.
 They are general AI models, pretrained on diverse wireless data, enabling them to acquire broad and transferable wireless knowledge.
 A single WFM can perform multiple functions, and adapt effectively to new scenarios and environments.
 The multi-task capability improves efficiency, simplifies deployment, and reduces the need for extensive per-task engineering.
 With these capabilities, WFMs advance the 6G vision of AI-native networks with intelligence embedded from the air interface to the core.

-Recent efforts demonstrated WFMs promising capabilities \cite{rfm_gc, aboulfotouh2024building6gradiofoundation, wavesfm, wirelessgpt, lwm, contrastivefm, csi2vec, mashaal}.
+Recent efforts demonstrated WFMs promising capabilities \cite{rfm_gc, aboulfotouh2024building6gradiofoundation, wavesfm, wirelessgpt, contrastivefm, csi2vec, mashaal, wirelessjepa}.
 Early work in this area shows that self-supervised masked modeling can learn general wireless representations which transfer to downstream tasks \cite{rfm_gc, aboulfotouh2024building6gradiofoundation}.
 WavesFM is pretrained with masked modeling to learn general and transferable representations for image-like wireless modalities (e.g., spectrograms, channel-state information (CSI), resource grids).
 It jointly performs wireless sensing, positioning and communication-related tasks, showing strong out-of-distribution generalization \cite{wavesfm}.
-Wireless channel foundation models that operate on CSI and learn general-purpose embeddings for downstream tasks have also been explored in \cite{wirelessgpt, lwm, contrastivefm, csi2vec}.
-Masked modeling has been used for CSI-based pretraining with downstream evaluation on several tasks: channel estimation, LOS/NLOS identification, and beam prediction \cite{wirelessgpt, lwm}.
+Wireless channel foundation models that operate on CSI and learn general-purpose embeddings for downstream tasks have also been explored in \cite{wirelessgpt, contrastivefm, csi2vec}.
+Masked modeling has been used for CSI-based pretraining in \cite{wirelessgpt}.
 Contrastive learning for CSI modeling has also been applied in \cite{contrastivefm, csi2vec}.
 CSI2Vec adopts a triplet-based contrastive loss for pretraining and demonstrates downstream transfer to positioning and channel charting tasks \cite{csi2vec}.
 For raw in-phase and quadrature (IQ) streams, IQFM is pretrained using a contrastive approach to learn general features for IQ-centric downstream tasks.
 It performs modulation classification, RF device fingerprinting, and angle-of-arrival estimation.
 It also shows high sample efficiency, adapting to new tasks with few-shot learning \cite{mashaal}.
+WirelessJEPA demonstrates pretraining on IQ streams using a joint-embedding predictive architecture, and shows generalization across six downstream tasks \cite{wirelessjepa}.

 A common limitation of current WFMs is they handle only one modality.
 Wireless systems, however, provide various observations (views) of the same over-the-air transmission, obtained at different stages of the physical layer stack, such as raw IQ samples, CSI, bits, and link quality measurements.
 Depending on the task and operating conditions, the most informative modality changes $-$ and no single modality is best for all tasks.
 WFMs should therefore be designed to accept multiple modalities to enable a broader and more diverse range of tasks and scenarios.
 Potential benefits also include improved robustness via redundancy and complementary cues, as well as opportunities for cross-modal self-supervision, which has been shown to improve generalization \cite{crossmodal, multimodalsurvey}.
 This motivates \emph{\textbf{multimodal wireless foundation models (WFMs)}} that can natively handle multiple input modalities.